ISM - A Kyndryl Company

-ISM is an information technology service company based in Regina, Saskatchewan.
-The main company office is currently located in the ISM Building which was built by the University of Regina in 1991 to suit ISM's needs.
+ISM - A Kyndryl Company, is an information technology service company based in Regina, Saskatchewan.
+The main company office is currently located at 1801 Hamilton St, Regina, as of 2026.
 The company is a wholly owned subsidiary of Kyndryl Canada Limited, that serves both public and private sector organizations.

-ISM is headquartered in Regina, Saskatchewan and has offices in Saskatoon - Saskatchewan, Burnaby - British Columbia, and Victoria - British Columbia, but provides services to customers all across Canada.
+ISM is headquartered in Regina, Saskatchewan and employees teams and remote employees in many Canadian cities, providing services to customers all across Canada.